how avocado oil benefits hair

 Finally, you can simply keep the pure oil on hand to use in your wash day routine after your leave-in conditioner and either before or after your cream-based moisturizer and sealant.
 It’s a great oil to keep handy as it’s the best oil to use in frying and broiling and any other cooking method that requires a high smoke point.

-Avocado oil truly is a great oil to incorporate in your beauty regimen for both your skin and your hair.
+Avocado oil truly is a great oil to incorporate into your beauty regimen for both your skin and your hair.
 It’s quite healthy internally too and I love an oil that’s multi-purpose.
 Remember that healthy hair always starts from the inside so to get the most benefits of avocado for hair, your best bet is to eat fresh avocados more.
 It’s delicious and makes your green smoothie and salads quite creamy and filling!

 Similar Posts